Super Battle Golf

 I personally enjoy Battlefield 6.
 I don’t really recommend it though.
 It’s a pain in the ass to get running, it costs too much too much money, it’s lacking quality of life features, and goes hog wild everything that’s bad about modern live service games.

 I don’t even think it’s a bad game.
-I just think you can more better games for $70.
+I just think you can get more better games for $70.
 For that sort of money, you can go buy Titanfall 2 and Blue Prince, and a lot more if you’re willing to wait for a sale.

 Battlefield 6 is that one restaurant in town that’s just a bit too pricey, but no one in your friend group hates.
 It’s a good place to hang out, chat, catch up, but if anyone could really make a choice, you’d all go somewhere else.